davber/pandocgen/README.md

 of this document for all the various conversion options of Pandoc; it is quite mind-blowing.
 The image is from the Pandoc site and is copyrighted by John MacFarlane.

+There are some current issues relative links to resources.
+See the Issues section below.

 ## Very, Very Quick Intro...

 1. Add this project as a submodule